Pluribus 1.05

 [personal profile] ysabetwordsmith

-Today is mostly sunny and mild.
+Today is cloudy and chilly.

 I put out water for the birds.